das-peter/drupal-google_store_locator/README.txt

 Some map items you can change by editing the view 'Location Export':

- Map sidebar: Title - GeoJSON Feed Settings, currently set to the node title Map sidebar: Description - GeoJSON Feed Settings, currently set to the address field but you could create a combined views field that had both in a rewrite.
+ Map sidebar: Title - GeoJSON Feed Settings, currently set to the node title Map sidebar: Description - GeoJSON Feed Settings, currently set to the address
+              field but you could create a combined views field that had both in a rewrite.
- Map location callout: any remaining views field that is not set to GeoJSON Feed Settings title or description
+ Map location callout: any remaining views field that is not set to GeoJSON
+                       Feed Settings title or description.